sg61189/SRC/README.md

 $> make
 $> abc

 Once ABC is installed, the last command should open the ABC command prompt.
-We can read the aig files and generate the corresponding verilog files as follows:
+We can read the aig files and generate the corresponding Verilog files as follows:

 abc 01> read 6s7.aig; write_verilog 6s7.v